bsmth/content/files/en-us/web/svg/reference/attribute/attributetype/index.md

 {{Deprecated_Header}}

-The **`attributeType`** attribute specifies the namespace in which the target attribute and its associated values are defined.
+The SVG **`attributeType`** attribute specifies the namespace in which the target attribute and its associated values are defined.

 You can use this attribute with the following SVG elements: